Looking to get into a new hobby with plenty of rewards?

 With the blanket flower you’ll be looking at bursts of orange, yellow and red for months.
 It’s incredibly simple to grow and the flowers are ideal for drawing in butterflies and bees.
 It doesn’t live for very long unfortunately so you may need to re plant them every two to three years so you can keep these gorgeous blooms in your garden for years to come.

 If you want a perennial that will look gorgeous in the summer, make sure that you plant plenty of sedum.
 They can even deal with a little bit of drought, can grow pretty tall, and come in all sorts of gorgeous colors.

 They do a great job of attracting common garden pollinators such as bees.
 Just grow them in full sunlight and a little bit of shade, and ensure that the soil is moist and drained well.

-Again, unfortunately these perennials don’t tend to last an awful long time so it’s important that you plant them every one to two years.
-Plant them in total sunlight in some well drained, moist soil for the best results.
+Again, unfortunately, these perennials don’t tend to last an awfully long time so you must plant them every one to two years.
+Plant them in total sunlight in well-drained, moist soil for the best results.

 If you’re looking to plant some delicious vegetables in your garden, lettuce is a fantastic choice.
 Of course, there isn’t just one type of lettuce either - you have iceberg lettuce, rocket lettuce and so many more types that you can experiment with.

 Lettuce can go fantastically well with a range of different dishes to provide that all-important crunch, such as salads and burgers.